3.3 Purchasing Cards

 Require approving officials to review assigned cardholder P-Card purchases on at least a monthly basis.
 The approving official should provide evidence of his or her review through a signature on the P-Card purchasing log and/or the monthly Bank of America statement.
-It is recommended that the approving official monitor P-Card purchases on a more frequent basis using the WORKStm program.
+It is recommended that the approving official monitor P-Card purchases on a more frequent basis using the WORKS program.

-Report any misuse of P-Cards in compliance with the provisions as outlined in BPM Section 16.4, Fraud, Waste, and Abuse.
+- Report any misuse of P-Cards in compliance with the provisions as outlined in BPM Section 16.4, Fraud, Waste, and Abuse.

-3.3.8 Purchasing Card Program Safeguarding of Assets
+3.3.6 Purchasing Card Program Safeguarding of Assets

 Each institution is responsible for ensuring that the institution’s assets are safeguarded from fraud, waste, and abuse.
 Ensuring the safeguarding of assets shall, at a minimum, include the following controls:

-Ensure that rebates or refunds from vendors shall be the property of the institution and shall be paid promptly into the institution’s accounts.
+- Ensure that rebates or refunds from vendors shall be the property of the institution and shall be paid promptly into the institution’s accounts.

-Perform criminal and consumer background checks in accordance with O.C.G.A. § 50-5-83.
+- Perform criminal and consumer background checks in accordance with O.C.G.A. § 50-5-83.
 The institution shall ensure that the results of a criminal background check and consumer credit check are provided the privacy protections required by law.
 Institutions shall comply with the provisions of the Human Resources Administrative Policy Manual in implementing a background check requirement.

-Require cardholders to personally reimburse the institutions for purchases made that are not appropriately documented.
+- Require cardholders to personally reimburse the institutions for purchases made that are not appropriately documented.
 Approving officials also may be required to reimburse the institution if the approving official approved the purchase.

 Note: Habitual loss of receipts/documentation may require personal reimbursement by the cardholder and/or approver, and may also result in termination of the P-Card.

-Ensure that any items of value purchased for distribution to students be allowed only in support of the educational objectives of the institution.
+- Ensure that any items of value purchased for distribution to students be allowed only in support of the educational objectives of the institution.
 Additionally, ensure that the cardholder maintains sufficient documentation so as to identify the individual receiving an item.

 Note: The requirement to track individual recipients does not apply to items of de minimis value.

-Ensure that P-Cards are promptly cancelled upon employee transfer or termination.
+- Ensure that P-Cards are promptly cancelled upon employee transfer or termination.

-3.3.9 Purchasing Card Program Effectiveness and Efficiency
+3.3.7 Purchasing Card Program Effectiveness and Efficiency

 Each institution is responsible for providing effective and efficient administration of the P-Card program in support of the institution’s educational objectives.
 Ensuring effective and efficient administration shall, at a minimum, include the following controls: